 Item drop-off/pick up location: HopeWorks Station North, 3315 Broadway, Everett (Google Map)

 We will be stationed between Renew Home Decor and HopeWorks Station North/Kindred Kitchen.
 Look for on-street parking along Broadway or park in the small covered lot for easiest access.
-We will be stationed outside in the small covered parking lot.

 A YouTube Recording of our Virtual Repair Café that took place on Saturday, June 27th is available here (video).
 This event was All About Adhesives and their fixes – Featuring a few of WSU Snohomish County Extension Fabulous Fixers

 Our first Virtual Repair Café had it’s debut on Saturday, May 30th.
 With a total of 31 participants including 5 DIY-workshop presenters and a panel of 5 Repair Advisor volunteers!
 You can see some of the event recording on YouTube (video)

 Special thank you to Sharing Wheels Community Bike Shop and the Snohomish County Clothing and Textile Adivors!
 Their volunteers have been partnering with us since our first Repair Cafe event in March of 2018.
 Be sure to check out their Sharing Wheels bike store in Everett and CTA sewing events on Facebook!

 Thank you to Snohomish County Solid Waste for their funding of this valuable community program and of course Repair Café International for letting us be part of their growing network of global Repair Cafes.